 Mandarin Chinese is the most spoken language in the world with a total of over one billion speakers worldwide.
 China’s economy continues to grow, enticing foreign businesses to enter their market.
 With a demanding global presence, it’s crucial that brands and organizations have a basic understanding of the language of those they are attempting to communicate with.
 The term “Chinese” is extremely general for a complex and ancient culture.

 A Brief History of the Chinese Language

 The Chinese language is the oldest written language in the world with at least six thousand years of history.
 The written language of Chinese is a common form of communication since the spoken forms have evolved and changed over the centuries.
 Because the written language has remained largely unchanged, it has become common to refer to different variations of spoken Chinese as dialects.
 However, they are all different from one another and typically are not mutually intelligible.
-(There is a constant debate whether these are actually their own languages or dialects of Chinese.
+(There is an ongoing debate as to whether these are their own languages or dialects of Chinese.
 For the sake of consistency and simplicity, we will refer to them as dialects throughout this article.)
 These languages include the well-known Mandarin and Cantonese along with others such as Bobai, Hokkien, and Wu.

 Chinese Written Language